byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 ### Importing Private Key

 As of Sparrow Wallet version 1.6.4, you can scan your private key QR code and import to Sparrow Wallet.
 If you are trying to keep your wallet air gapped, then do not attempt this as it will put your private key on a device that is either currently connected to the internet or has been/will be connected to the internet.

-The risk here is that you could be turning your cold wallet into a hot wallet.
+> Importing a private key into Sparrow stores it on your PC — it can convert a cold wallet to a hot wallet and increase risk.
+{: .prompt-danger }

 By following the steps below, Sparrow Wallet will write a wallet file to your PC.
 This wallet file will contain your private key.
 If your computer is compromised in the future and this file is found then your bitcoin could be at risk.
 Using a password to encrypt this wallet file is a minimum-recommended precaution if you choose to proceed.
 A passphrase will not be stored in the wallet file and this is another safeguard you can use to help protect your bitcoin in the event that your private key is exposed.
 Importing a private key can be useful for quickly generating your wallet, constructing a transaction and broadcasting it without having to pass details back and forth to the SeedSigner if you find yourself in a situation where time is of the essence and your signing device is unavailable to you.